asterisk/testsuite/README.txt

   4) Tests running constantly using a continuous integration framework

-With the introduction of ReviewBoard (http://reviewboard.asterisk.org) code is now peer reviewed to a greater extent prior to being merged and the number of pre-commit bugs being found is tremendous.
-ReviewBoard satisfies the first
+With the introduction of Gerrit (https://gerrit.asterisk.org) code is now peer reviewed to a greater extent prior to being merged and the number of pre-commit bugs being found is tremendous.
+Gerrit satisfies the first
 part: Testing with our eyes.

 But where peer reviewing fails is in the ability to verify that regressions are